Finite-Sample Analysis of Nonlinear Stochastic Approximation with Applications in Reinforcement Learning: Nonlinear SA with Markovian Noise

-The above analysis indicates that our choice of step size should depend on how precise our estimate of the negative drift parameter $\alpha$ is.
-When our estimate to $\alpha$ is accurate, we should use $\epsilon_k=\frac{\epsilon}{k+h}$ with $\epsilon>1/\alpha$ so that the convergence rate is the optimal $O(\ln(k)/k)$.
-When our understanding to the system model is poor (therefore inaccurate estimate of $\alpha$), we should use $\epsilon_k=\frac{\epsilon}{(k+h)^\xi}$ with $\xi$ chosen close to unity.
+Observe from Corollary \ref{thm:diminishing_step_size} (1) that when using $\alpha_k=\alpha/(k+h)$, the constant $\alpha$ must be chosen carefully (i.e., $\alpha>1/c_0$) to achieve the optimal $O(\log(k)/k)$ convergence rate, otherwise the convergence rate is $O(\log(k)/k^{c_0\alpha})$, which can be arbitrarily slow.
+From Corollary \ref{thm:diminishing_step_size} (2), we see that when $\xi\in (0,1)$, the convergence rate is $O(\log(k)/k^\xi)$, which is sub-optimal, but more robust in the sense that it is independent of $\alpha$.
+The above analysis indicates that our choice of stepsizes should depend on how precise our estimate of the negative drift parameter $c_0$ is.
+When our estimate of $c_0$ is accurate, we should use $\alpha_k=\alpha/(k+h)$ with $\alpha>1/c_0$ so that the convergence rate is the optimal $O(\log(k)/k)$.
+When our understanding to the system model is poor (therefore inaccurate estimate of $c_0$), we should use $\alpha_k=\alpha/(k+h)^\xi$ with $\xi$ chosen close to unity.
 In that case, we sacrifice the convergence rate for robustness.

-Unlike almost sure convergence, where the usual requirement for step sizes are $\sum_{k=0}^{\infty}\epsilon_k=\infty$ and $\sum_{k=0}^{\infty}\epsilon_k^2<\infty$ (which corresponds to $\xi\in (1/2,1]$ in our case), we have convergence in mean square error for all $\xi\in (0,1]$.
-Same phenomenon has been observed in \citep{bhandari2018finite,thoppe2019concentration}, where they study linear SA and nonlinear SA with martingale difference noise.
+Unlike almost sure convergence, where the usual requirement for stepsizes are $\sum_{k=0}^{\infty}\alpha_k=\infty$ and $\sum_{k=0}^{\infty}\alpha_k^2<\infty$ (which corresponds to $\xi\in (1/2,1]$ in our case), we have convergence in the mean-square sense for all $\xi\in (0,1]$.
+The same phenomenon has been observed in \cite{bhandari2018finite}, where they study linear SA and nonlinear SA with martingale difference noise.